MANUAL - ORGANISING HARVEST DAY

 Native versus Non-native Trees

-Pioneer species are abundant and most commonly harvested.
-Think maples, willows, alders and birches.
-Maples are plentiful at any given time, you may choose to switch and focus on some other species or sites if you have plenty of those.
-Some sought-after species are: Hawthorn, Blackthorn, Elder, Buckthorn Trees and Hazel.
-Note that we only harvest what is otherwise cut or actually in excess.
-If there is only one Hawthorn in the area, and it has a good chance to mature there, then of course it stays there!
-If you have multiple sites and one has plenty of maple, while the other has a variety of elder and hazel, you might choose to prioritise the second site.
+Pioneer species, including maples, willows, alders, and birches, are plentiful and frequently harvested.
+Maples are abundant at any given time, allowing you to shift focus to other species or sites if you have a surplus.
+Some desirable species include Hawthorn, Blackthorn, Elder, Buckthorn Trees, and Hazel.
+It’s important to note that we only harvest what is otherwise cut or actually in excess.
+If there is a solitary Hawthorn with a good chance of maturing, it naturally remains untouched!
+If you have multiple sites, and one has plenty of Maple trees while another has a variety of Elder and Hazel, you should prioritise the latter.

-Have you found a new harvest site?
-Great!
-Then register it in the Tree Planner.
-With this, you call up volunteers, planting locations and register which trees have been rescued and planted in which place.
-Also enter any information you have discussed with the forester.
-Do you already have a Tree Planner account?
-Then go to harvesting locations and click on ‘add location’ at the top right.
+Have you discovered a new harvesting site?
+Excellent!
+Please register it in the Tree Planner.
+This allows you to look for volunteers, log planting locations, and record which trees have been saved and planted where.
+Be sure to include any information discussed with the forester.
+If you already have a Tree Planner account, navigate to ‘harvesting locations’ and click on ‘add location’ in the top right corner.

 ECOLOGICAL GREEN MANAGEMENT

-Creator of the More Trees Now transplanting method Franke van der Laan does ‘ecological green management’.
-He removes part of the emerging seedlings (shoot).
-These seedlings are in disadvantaged places: in the shade or in a growth spot that does not suit the tree species.
-Special but slow-growing seedlings that Franke wants to promote, he protects by removing strong and fast-growing seedlings around them.
-Harvesting relatively few seedlings in a small space is minimally soil disruptive because it is close to ecological processes.
-We deliberately do not harvest more seedlings, because that way you remove a generation of trees from a given area, and with it biodiversity disappears.
-Properly practising ecological green space management actually enhances biodiversity in the area.
+Franke van der Laan, the creator of the More Trees Now transplanting method, (based in the Netherlands) practises ‘ecological green management’.
+He removes a portion of the emerging seedlings (shoots) that are in disadvantaged locations: in the shade or in a growth spot unsuitable for the tree species.
+Special but slow-growing seedlings that Franke wishes to promote, are protected by removing the strong and fast-growing seedlings around them.
+Harvesting relatively few seedlings in a small space minimises soil disruption as it aligns closely with ecological processes.
+We avoid harvesting too many seedlings, as this would remove a generation of trees from a given area, leading to a loss of biodiversity.
+Properly practising ecological green space management can actually enhance biodiversity in the area.
 This does require a bit more knowledge.
-Interested?
-Drop by a Franke van der Laan harvest day to see how!

 MANUAL - ORGANISING HARVEST DAY

-Preparation: What do you need during a harvest day?
+Preparation: What essentials are needed during a harvest day?

-Volunteers coming to harvest are eager to get started!
-To get started, they do need a few things.
-Make sure the following materials are present on a harvest day.
-Of course, you don’t have to arrange this on your own!
-Many items are provided by the region coordinators, volunteers can bring their own or you may have some yourself.
+Volunteers arriving for the harvest are eager to get started!
+However, to get to work, they need certain items.
+Ensure the following materials are available on a harvest day.
+You don’t have to arrange this all on your own.
+Many items are supplied by the regional coordinators; volunteers may bring their own, or you might already have some at hand.

 For a harvest day, you will need the following materials: